kubernetes/website/docs/hellonode.md

 While this is happening, the users of the services should not see any interruption.
 After a little while they will start accessing the new version of your application.
 You can find more details in the [deployment documentation](/docs/user-guide/deployments/).

-Hopefully with these deployment, scaling and update features you’ll agree that once you’ve setup your environment (your GKE/Kubernetes cluster here), Kubernetes is here to help you focus on the application rather than the infrastructure.
+Hopefully with these deployment, scaling and update features you'll agree that once you've setup your environment (your GKE/Kubernetes cluster here), Kubernetes is here to help you focus on the application rather than the infrastructure.

 ## Observe the Kubernetes Web UI (optional)